- Search The Registry

 Attucks Music Co.

 Housed at 1255 Broadway in New York City, The Company was named after Crispus Attucks, the first patriot to die in the Revolutionary War.
-Attucks Music in-house writers included Tom Lemonier, Alex Rogers, William Tyers, Jesse Shipp and Bert Williams.
-Some of their material had illustrations of Bert Williams and his partner George Walker.
+Attucks Music's in-house writers included Tom Lemonier, Alex Rogers, William Tyers, Jesse Shipp, and Bert Williams.
+Some of the material illustrated is of Bert Williams and his partner George Walker.
 A few also featured Walker's wife, Ada Overton Walker.

-Many of these lyricists had been in music and show business for years.
-Tyers was formerly staff arranger for the Joseph Stern Publishing Company.
+Many of these lyricists had been in the music and show business for years.
+Tyers was formerly a staff arranger for the Joseph Stern Publishing Company.
 Rogers and Shipp were involved with the Williams and Walker 1902 Broadway success.
-Tom Lemonier specialized in the harmonica and also performed in vaudeville.
+Lemonier specialized in the harmonica and also performed in vaudeville.
 Sheppard N. Edmonds was hired to manage Attucks.
-While working there Edmonds tried to get his material published under the Attucks masthead and submitted Attuck's songs to the Copyright office under his own name.
+While working there, Edmonds tried to get his material published under the Attucks masthead and submitted Attuck's songs to the Copyright Office under his name.
 This got him to be fired from Attucks.

-Eventually Edmonds formed his own publishing company which opened in 1905; The Gotham Music Company.
-Other Black songwriters associated with Gotham were James Reese Europe, Tom Lemonier and Will Marion Cook.
-The quick-tempered Cook was already a music business veteran and was an organizing force behind the Gotham Music.
+Eventually, Edmonds formed his own publishing company, which opened in 1905; The Gotham Music Company.
+Other black songwriters associated with Gotham were James Reese Europe, Tom Lemonier, and Will Marion Cook.
+The quick-tempered Cook was already a music business veteran and was an organizing force behind Gotham Music.
 He had more of his music published by Gotham than any other songwriter.
-Gotham Publishing Company was in business for less than six months and published less than ten songs during that time.
+Gotham Publishing Company was in business for over six months and published less than ten songs then.